 The recommended programming practice for distributed or parallel computing applications is

 Run code normally on your local machine.
 First verify all your functions so that as you progress, you are not trying to debug the functions and the distribution at the same time.
 Run your functions in a single instance of MATLAB® software on your local computer.
-For programming suggestions, see Techniques for Improving Performance in the MATLAB documentation.
+For programming suggestions, see Techniques to Improve Performance in the MATLAB documentation.

 Decide whether you need an independent or communicating job.
 If your application involves large data sets on which you need simultaneous calculations performed, you might benefit from a communicating job with distributed arrays.
 If your application involves looped or repetitive calculations that can be performed independently of each other, an independent job might be appropriate.